Reference material

 Buying ALR Acreage in the Fraser ValleyALC rules, additional-residence reforms, farm classification, and the parcel-level numbers that matter

-The Agricultural Land Reserve covers roughly 4.6 million hectares across British Columbia — established in 1973 under the Land Commission Act and now governed by the Agricultural Land Commission (ALC).
-In the Fort Langley footprint and the surrounding Township of Langley, ALR designation covers roughly 75% of the land base.
-Glen Valley and the rural-edge Township sub-areas are overwhelmingly ALR; Aldergrove sits adjacent on three sides; Albion Flats in Maple Ridge is the closest cross-river ALR area.
+The Agricultural Land Reserve (ALR) covers roughly 4.6 million hectares across British Columbia — established in 1973 under the Land Commission Act and now governed by the Agricultural Land Commission (ALC).
+In the Fort Langley footprint and the surrounding Township of Langley, the Reserve covers roughly 75% of the land base.
+Glen Valley and the rural-edge Township sub-areas are overwhelmingly inside it; Aldergrove sits adjacent on three sides; Albion Flats in Maple Ridge is the closest cross-river area in the Reserve.

 The ALR System